Manvi-tech/CharityApp/README.md

-# TheCrowdChain - Blockchain fundraising & charity platform
+# CharityApp - Blockchain fundraising & charity platform

-TheCrowdChain is simple ethereum based charity raising and fundrasing decentralized application where a user can create a new cause and a user can fund the cause.
+CharityApp is simple ethereum based charity raising and fundrasing decentralized application where a user can create a new cause and a user can fund the cause.
 The cryptocurrency that the app use is Ether as medium of exchange

 Medium article: